 Remember, finding competition for your product is not a bad thing.
 It means a market exists for your product.

-Looking at the competition can help you develop your own product.
+Looking at the competition can help you develop and improve your own product.

-In the handmade world, I think a lot of us feel it's terrible to look at competing products when developing our own product.
-We have been admonished so often not to copy, and somehow we have extended that warning to mean we shouldn't even look at and assess our competition.
+In the handmade world, there seems to be an over-riding feeling that it's terrible to look at competing products when developing your own product.
+Craft artists are often admonished to avoid copying, and that warning gets extended to mean it's not even acceptable to look at and assess the competition.

 You're not researching the competition to copy.
 You're researching the competition to find gaps and do better.